eclipse-keyple/keyple-website/content/docs/developer-guide/distributed-application.md

 #### UC 7

-This use case requires to use the plugin [PoolRemotePluginClient](#poolremotepluginclient).
+This use case requires to use the [Pool Reader Server Side](#pool-reader-server-side) configuration mode.

 This unique mode proposed for this plugin does not allow to observe the local reader.